 - Turn your system on and make sure that water is running.
-Be ready to go with your pole & brush set up, as well as your hoses all plugged in.
-While you are laying out your hose, it’s a good idea to scout particularly dirty windows or those that may have dried on bird droppings, etc. This is a good time to pre-soak those areas, for easier cleaning later.
+Be ready to go by having your pole & brush already set up, as well as your hoses plugged in.
+While you are laying out your hose, it’s a good idea to scout particularly dirty windows or those that may have dried on bird droppings, etc. This is an excellent time to pre-soak those areas for easier cleaning later.
 Tip: A pre-soak on tough stains can also be done while cleaning frames.

 - Once you are done scrubbing the window, lift the brush so that it is not touching the window.
-Only do this if you can maintain proper control of your pole while doing so.
+Only do this if you can maintain proper control of your pole.
 Move the brush from side to side, working your way down the window, continuing to avoid the top 2-3 inches of the window.

 Be the Expert: